-The archaeological assessment of the site was undertaken by the Oxfc Archaeological Unit at the behest of Amey Roadstone Company in advance of application for planning permission to Berkshire County Council.
+The archaeological assessment of the site was undertaken by the Oxfor Archaeological Unit at the behest of Amey Roadstone Company in advance of a application for planning permission to Berkshire County Council.

-The area, some 1,200m E-W by 200m N-S is on the south-western outskir of Reading and is bounded by: a railway line; the Holy Brook; the M4; t River Kennet; and the double ditches between it and the farm to the ea (Figs 1 and 2).
-The area is low lying and consists of small interconnectifields, separated by ditches with long-established tree lines; other silt ditches within the fields connect with those on the perimeter.
-It is present used as a hay meadow and there is every indication that it has be this use for a very long time.
-At the time of the assessment the grass we short and numerous linear and more amorphous declivities and slig elevations were apparent.
+The area, some 1,200m E-W by 200m N-S is on the south-western outskirt of Reading and is bounded by: a railway line; the Holy Brook; the M4; the River Kennet; and the double ditches between it and the farm to the eas (Figs 1 and 2).
+The area is low lying and consists of small interconnecting fields, separated by ditches with long-established tree lines; other silter ditches within the fields connect with those on the perimeter.
+It is a present used as a hay meadow and there is every indication that it has had this use for a very long time.
+At the time of the assessment the grass was short and numerous linear and more amorphous declivities and slight elevations were apparent.